Press Kit & Media Kit Guide (What To Include + 9 Examples)

 It's also worth saying that your press kit must be easy to find and access.
 Journalists generally know that the press kit/media link lives down in the footer of any webpage, so make sure to link to your press area in the footer of your website.

-Scroll down for our favourite online press kit examples together with the benefits of each design!
+Scroll down for our favorite online press kit examples together with the benefits of each design!

 You can create a media kit using your existing website.
 Things like ease of use and media upload limits will be determined by your existing site setup, so speak with your tech team for details.